EdgeVerve/oe-metadata-ui/README.md

-# oe-skeleton project
+# oe-metadata-ui

-This module can be used for reference
+This module provides support for holding and serving metadata used by oe-ui framework.

 ## dependency
 * oe-cloud